Monday, August 1, 2016

 Julia Bayless

-Adam Vassar
+Capital One Adam Vassar Quintela Group

 In response to the clear need for behavioral interviewing to enter the HR technology age, Capital One and Quintela Group embarked upon an online interview system project to digitize the Capital One interview program.
 The resulting eInterview system represents a significant technology innovation for interviewing practices.
 The system includes: a Builder & Guides Portal and a Candidates & eGuide Portal.
 This presentation will discuss the system development and implementation, lessons learned and results achieved.